JuanCabre/mpthSim/README.md

 # MTPTH-Sim

-This repository is both a simulator and a library to simulate network coded multipath transmissions.
+This repository contains both a simulator and a library to simulate network coded multipath transmissions.
+The goal is to simulate earth-earth and aircraft-earth communications over GEO and LEO satellites, and HAPS (high altitude platform system).

 ## Components